John Palmer (criminal)

-John Edward Palmer (September 1950 – 24 June 2015) was an English gangster, former market trader and gold dealer, involved in various criminal activities including mortgage and timeshare fraud.
+John Edward Palmer (September 1950 – 24 June 2015) was an English criminal, former market trader and gold dealer, involved in various criminal activities including mortgage and timeshare fraud.

 The police believed that much of his alleged £300 million fortune was the result of swindles, violence, racketeering and money laundering.
 Palmer owned a complex network of 122 companies, many offshore in the Isle of Man, Madeira and the British Virgin Islands, as well as 60 offshore bank accounts.

 Early life

 Palmer was born in Solihull, Warwickshire, one of seven children.
 Reportedly dyslexic, Palmer left school at 15 and joined his brother Malcolm in a roof tiling business and also sold paraffin from "the back of a lorry".
 He married Marnie J. A. Ryan in 1975 in Bristol.

 He ran a gold and jewellery dealing company, Scadlynn Ltd, in Bedminster, Bristol with business partners Garth Victor Chappell and Terence Edward James Patch.
 Palmer and Chappell had been arrested in 1980 when they worked together selling furniture.
 The two men were charged with obtaining credit on furniture by providing false references, with Palmer receiving a six-month suspended prison sentence.